Kirsty Matheson Kirsty Matheson

 coming to terms with colour

 This is the ‘funkiest’ of all the sections.
 It makes you want to move and dance.
-There are lots of explosions in it too - particularly using ‘Bartok Pizza’ where the string is pulled up and released down onto the fingerboard producing a very loud whack.
+There are lots of explosions in it too - particularly using ‘Bartok Pizzicato’ where the string is pulled up and released down onto the fingerboard producing a very loud whack.
 I used a big stick to create this piece where I was both hitting the paint and pulling and pushing it.
 The bottom purple section is the part of this section which for me sounds like music from science fiction tv, otherworldly.
 I also applied the paint very thinly in part of this and left gaps to let the aluminium through to make the painting ‘live’ and also represent the pulling away of the two experiences of colour versus colourless.

 Solitary; Calling out from an isolated place